Mole Removal Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 How much does mole removal cost?

-We create a custom quote for each patient depending on the number of lesions we are removing, where they are located, how large they are, and what techniques we are using (shave or cautery vs excision).
+We create a custom quote for each patient depending on the number of lesions we are removing, where they are located, how large they are, and what techniques we are using (shave or cautery vs full-thickness excision).
 All of these factors play a role in the cost of the procedure.
 In our practice, follow up visits for cosmetic lesion removal are included in the cost of the procedure.
-Mole removal costs can vary widely and might range from $300 – $500 range per lesion all the way up to several thousand dollars, depending on those factors listed above.
+Mole removal costs can vary widely and start at $495 per lesion, all the way up to several thousand dollars, depending on those factors listed above.

 Does mole removal leave a scar?